dvelatcodes/alx-low_level_programming/0x00-hello_world/README.md

 # Description
-Hello dir is all about running c files with gcc compiler
+Hello dir is all about running c files with gcc compiler, check"